The Best Restaurants in San Juan Capistrano: Where OC’s Ranch History Meets Really Good Food

 - Roasted Heirloom Beets – whipped farm cheese, citrus, salsa seca, pink peppercorn honey

-- Cornbread – queso oaxaca, roasted poblano pepper
+- Cornbread – queso Oaxaca, roasted poblano pepper

 - Chilaquiles – tortilla chips, salsa roja, sunny side up farm eggs, chipotle-santa maria pinquito beans, pickled red onions, queso fresco, lime crema